 In the COVID-19 situation access to data should be as open as possible.
-This does not necessarily mean completely open access, as data must also be protected as necessary, but measures to control and manage risk (e.g. encryption, anonymisation, de-identification, aggregation, data use agreements) can be used to ease authorised access as much as possible, while still offering adequate protections.
+This does not necessarily mean completely open access, as data also need to be as closed as necessary, but measures to control and manage risk (anonymisation, aggregation, data use agreements) can be used to make access as easy as possible, while adequately protective.
 If a Data Access Board or a similar third-party mechanism is involved in decisions about data sharing, there is a need for a transparent and fast track process.
 Immediate access with licences that are as open as possible is desirable, but effort should be put into the quality and documentation of the dataset.

 Finally, it is important to note that a lot of data that are very relevant to the pandemic are kept exclusively on websites and are therefore extremely fragile.
-This data should be deposited in TDRs, but to address existing gaps, the websites should be web-archived systematically (and permit doing so by way of their robots.txt), so as to ensure persistent availability of the information and to facilitate retrospective analyses.
-Preference should be given to public web archives that are created and stored by archival organisations.
+Such websites should be web archived systematically (and permit doing so by way of their robots.txt), so as to ensure persistent availability of the information and to facilitate retrospective analyses.
+Preference should be given to public web archives that are created and stored by independent archival organisations.